- Persons with disabilities are encouraged to undergo an AT assessment to identify suitable types of AT they can benefit from.

-There are many types of assistive technology devices and software that could empower persons with disabilities.
-They vary in functionality and cost.
+There are many types of assistive technology devices and software that can empower persons with disabilities.
+These vary in functionality and cost.

-The list below gives a non-exhaustive overview of the AT devices and software available.
-For more information on AT devices, check out this article on assistive technology by World Health Organization (WHO).
+The list below provides an overview of the AT devices and software available.
+For more information on AT devices, refer to this article on assistive technology by World Health Organization (WHO).

-Tech Able, jointly managed by SG Enable and SPD and located at the Enabling Village, showcases a wide range of AT devices, highlighting the possibilities of AT for work, learning and living.
-The centre also provides consultation, assessment and training for persons with disabilities.
+Tech Able is located at the Enabling Village and showcases a wide range of AT devices, highlighting the possibilities of AT for work, learning and living.
+The centre jointly managed by SG Enable and SPD and provides consultation, assessment and training for persons with disabilities.

 Obtaining an assistive technology device

 An assistive technology assessment evaluates the needs, abilities and limitations of a person with disabilities, so that the most suitable assistive technology devices or software can be recommended.
-This assessment is typically done by therapists in hospitals and voluntary welfare organisations (VWOs).
+This assessment is typically carried out by therapists in hospitals and social service agencies (SSAs).

-An assistive technology assessment helps to ensure that the person with disabilities adopts an assistive technology device or software that is most suitable for the user’s intended tasks.
-An inappropriate choice could lead to inefficient performance or even injury.
+An assistive technology assessment ensures that a person with disability adopts an assistive technology device or software that is most suitable for his/her intended tasks.
+An inappropriate choice could affect quality of life or even injury.

 In the course of a user’s life, his needs, capabilities and environment will change.
-Hence, it is strongly recommended that persons with disabilities get an assistive technology assessment periodically (no longer than five years in between) to ensure that they continue to benefit from the assistive technology device or software.
+It is therefore strongly recommended that persons with disabilities undergo periodic assistive technology assessment (no longer than five years apart) to ensure that they continue to benefit from the assistive technology devices or software.

 How to get an assistive technology assessment

-Persons with disabilities who receive support from disability service providers (e.g. VWO, special education schools) or hospitals should request an AT assessment through the therapists or social workers there.
+Persons with disabilities who receive support from disability service providers (SSAs, special education schools) or hospitals should request for an AT assessment through their therapists or social workers.

-For those who are not receiving regular support, therapists from SPD operate in Tech Able, a centre showcasing various AT devices and software.
-To make an appointment for an AT assessment, download, fill and email the Assistive Technology Referral Form to SPD at firstname.lastname@example.org.
+Those who are not receiving regular support may make a appointment with therapists from SPD who operate in Tech Able, a centre showcasing various AT devices and software.
+To make an appointment for an AT assessment, download, fill in and e-mail the Assistive Technology Referral Form to SPD at firstname.lastname@example.org.

 Buying or borrowing an assistive technology device/software

-After an assistive technology assessment, persons with disabilities can purchase assistive technology devices/software through one of a number of vendors in Singapore.
+After an assistive technology assessment, persons with disabilities can purchase assistive technology devices/software from any vendors.

-Some organisations loan assistive technology devices to persons with disabilities who are awaiting the delivery of their own device, or who want to try out a particular device before buying.
+Some organisations lend assistive technology devices to persons with disabilities who are awaiting the delivery of their own device, or who want to try out a particular device before buying it.
 SPD operates an assistive technology loan library at Tech Able, where users can borrow the devices for a small fee.
-There are also satellite assistive technology centres in the Special Educational Needs (SEN) Support Offices in Institutes of Higher Learning that lend assistive technology devices to students.
+There are also satellite assistive technology centres in the Special Educational Needs (SEN) Support Offices in Institutes of Higher Learning which lend assistive technology devices to students.

 Various funding schemes are available to defray the costs of purchasing assistive technology devices and software.
-Eligibility criteria vary, but broadly speaking:
+Eligibility criteria vary, but in general:

-- The Assistive Technology Fund (ATF) is for persons with disabilities from low-income families, and helps defray up to 90% of the cost of buying, replacing and repairing assistive technology devices used for education, employment, training and independent living
+- Assistive Technology Fund (ATF) is for persons with disabilities who come from low-income families, and helps defray up to 90 percent of the cost of buying, replacing or repairing assistive technology devices used for education, employment, training and independent living.

-- The Special Education Needs (SEN) Fund is for Singaporean students in polytechnics and ITE colleges.
-Some universities and arts institutions may have SEN Fund-equivalent support
+- Special Education Needs (SEN) fund is for Singaporean students in polytechnics and ITE colleges.
+Some universities and arts institutions may have SEN fund-equivalent support

-- The Enhancement for Active Seniors (EASE) programme allows eligible households to install AT devices that make the homes more elderly-friendly, at a subsidised cost
+- Enhancement for Active Seniors (EASE) programme enables eligible households to install AT devices which make the homes more elderly-friendly, at a subsidised cost

-For further details, go to the Money Matters section in this website.
+For more details, go to the Money Matters section on this website.